 Sales and Marketing

-Campbell's strategy is focused on strengthening its established businesses while diversifying its portfolio into higher-growth spaces.
-Its established simple meals, snacks and healthy beverages businesses are concentrated in slower-growing center-store categories in traditional mass and grocery channels.
+Campbell's established simple meals, snacks and healthy beverages businesses are concentrated in slower-growing center-store categories in traditional mass and grocery channels.
 The company's businesses are largely concentrated in the traditional retail grocery trade.
 In recent years, alternative retail grocery channels, such as dollar stores, drug stores, club stores and Internet-based retailers, have increased their market share.
 This trend towards alternative channels is expected to continue in the future.

 Mergers and Acquisitions